IF function

 IF(Food_rating > 5, today(), today().offset(2, "D")) IF(Food_rating > 5, Date(1970, 5, 29), Date(2015, 5, 29)) |

-You can also use the IF function when assigning a user to a step, or as a condition for when a step happens or not.
+You can also use the IF function when assigning a user to a step or as a condition for whether a step occurs.

 Use case |